marcorodnav/random_scripts/README.md

 # random_scripts
-A collection of random scripts
+A collection of personal scripts

+## Summary
+Basically when I have to do something, in the process I say to myself
+> I should probably do a script to automate this just in case

+So, that's the one and only reason of this repo's existance